Deepeshpatel619/image-from-camera-real-time-video-/README.md

-# image-from-camera-real-time-video-
+# Image-from-camera-real-time-video-
-This is a project to capture  image in realtime video by camera
+This is a project to capture
+image in realtime video by camera